Robert Aitken

 - WonhyoTHRESHOLD

-Korean Buddhist synthesis — drinking from a skull, awakened by it.
+Korean Buddhist synthesis, awakened by drinking from a skull.

 - JinulTHRESHOLD

-Korean Seon — sudden awakening followed by gradual cultivation.
+In Korean Seon, sudden awakening is followed by gradual cultivation.

 Short exercises in the same tradition as Robert Aitken's thought.
 Each takes 5–25 minutes.